 You know this breath is very special.
 It’s part of the energy that flows in and out of us, and by working with our whole body, it keeps us feeling so good inside and out.

-Try to spend a little each day just imagining this while you practice deep breathing.
+Try to spend a little time each day breathing like this.
 You’ll be really amazed at how good it will make you feel all over.

 Now when you’re ready, you can open your eyes and give your body a big stretch.

-Find the free printable PDF of this script and 40+ more guided meditation scripts when you subscribe below.
+Get a free printable PDF of this script and 50+ more guided meditation and relaxation scripts when you subscribe below.